SoBump/ParseLiveQueryHelp/guide.md

   },
 ```

-_Note: I signed up for a Redis Cloud Free Tier Account (see Resources) to get this URL and password_
+_Note: I signed up for a Redis Cloud Free Tier Account (see [Resources](https://github.com/SoBump/ParseLiveQueryHelp/blob/master/guide.md#resources)) to get this URL and password_.

-For an example working index.js file, see the following Gist – [Single Server Live Query Setup · GitHub](https://gist.github.com/zackshapiro/279d4acf83e81da0ea03f3553619ef87)
+**For an example working `index.js` file, see the following Gist – [Single Server Live Query Setup · GitHub](https://gist.github.com/zackshapiro/279d4acf83e81da0ea03f3553619ef87)**

-You’ll connect via a client by doing `self.client = ParseLiveQuery.client(server: "wss://myApp.com")` (this is Swift 4, this will change depending on your client language)
+You will connect via your client by doing `self.client = ParseLiveQuery.client(server: "wss://myApp.com")` (this is Swift 4, this will change depending on your client language)

 **Diagram of the Single Server Setup**